 Dragon Men ★ 4.2

 Dragon Men in Shinjuku Ni-chome is one of the largest clubs in the district.
-Open dance floor, big stage for drag shows, all-you-can-drink set deals through the night.
+Open dance floor, big stage for drag shows, all-you-can-drink set deals through.

 Tip: Cash only.
 All-you-can-drink set is the standard order; the dance floor opens up after midnight Fri-Sat.